Colombia's civil conflict has lasted more than five decades, drawing in left-wing rebels and right-wing paramilitaries.

 However, in what was interpreted by analysts as a major concession, the Farc announced in February 2012 that it was abandoning kidnapping for ransom.

-In October 2013, the Farc and the government opened peace talks, focussing on five key issues: rural development; guarantees for the exercise of political opposition and citizen participation; the end of armed conflict; drug trafficking; and the rights of the victims of the conflict.
+In November 2012, the Farc and the government opened peace talks, focussing on six key issues: land reform, political participation, disarmament of the rebels, drug trafficking, the rights of victims, and the implementation of the peace deal.

 It was long seen as more politically motivated than the Farc, staying out of the illegal drugs trade on ideological grounds.